-Given that peripheral blood mononuclear cells (PBMCs) are a minimally invasive and easily accessible source of microRNAs (miRNAs), we isolated miRNAs from the PBMCs of patients with glioblastoma in our study.
+Given that PBMCs are a minimally invasive and easily accessible source of microRNAs, we isolated miRNAs from patients' PBMCs with glioblastoma in our study.
 Nevertheless, some studies acknowledge that miRNA values may differ between PBMCs and whole blood [29].
-The results from our study would be even more precise if the miRNA values isolated from PBMCs were compared with those from whole blood or even tumor tissue.
+The results of our study would be even more precise if the miRNA values isolated from PBMCs were compared with those from whole blood or even tumor tissue.

-Results from this paper are part of the doctoral dissertation of the second author of the manuscript, and part of the translational research from the radiobiology team of our institute [30].
+Results of this paper are part of the doctoral dissertation of the second author of the paper, and are part of the translational research from the radiobiology team of our institute [30].